Search RHCG Website

 Helping your Child at Hospital Appointments:

-There are play facilities in the waiting area however it is a good idea to bring favourite toys, books, hand held games etc. with you to keep your child distracted and relaxed while waiting for their appointment.
+There are play facilities in the waiting area however it is a good idea to bring favourite toys, books or hand held games with you to keep your child distracted and relaxed while waiting for their appointment.
 You may also want to bring a drink and a snack for them.

 Arrival